III EDITION | ON SITE | APPLICATION

 Who should attend this Seasonal School?

 Undergraduate, postgraduate and PhD students from different backgrounds, including information and industrial engineering, as well as physics and material science.
-The students are not required to have a specific knowledge of photonics, but just a basic knowledge of maths, algebra, geometry, computer programming, electromagnetism and optics, as provided by bachelor engineering and physics courses.
+A basic knowledge of maths, algebra, geometry, computer programming, electromagnetism and optics is required.